Instant Pot Vegan Chili (Slow Cooker + Stove Top Directions)

 We also love this chili served with whole-grain elbow noodles or brown rice.
 It’s also delicious served with my no-knead bread made in the Instant Pot!

-Instant Pot Vegan Lentil Chili in an Instant Pot
+Instant Pot Vegan Lentil Chili In An Instant Pot

 How to Freeze and Store